Our Approach

 • Theatre Arts

-Theater Arts (1832) is a hands-on college prep level course for beginning students of theater.
-It focuses specifically on the areas of stage design and construction, makeup, costume design and construction, lighting, sound, and acting.
+Theater Arts (1832) is a hands-on, college prep level course taught by our theater director for beginning students of theater.
+It focuses specifically on the areas of acting, improvisation, theater production, playwrighting, stage design and construction, lighting design, and theater history.
 Students are expected to bring enthusiasm to the course.
-This course requires students to participate fully in both the fall and spring school productions.
+Students will work lighting, sound, backstage, set construction or perform onstage for the fall drama and spring musical as part of their final trimester grades.
 This means hours beyond classroom time at rehearsals, set construction, or both.
-Students are strongly encouraged to attend professional productions on their own.
-Students who attend are given critiques to complete and receive extra credit for this work.
+Students are strongly encouraged to attend professional productions in order to complete an analysis assignment for Honors credit.

 • AP Art History